djrrb/Bungee/documentation/Bungee-design-guide.md

 * Stylistic Set 19: Primes.

-## Using Ornaments
+## Ornaments

-Bungee has a set of ornaments that you can use to assemble additional chromatic layers.
+In addition to its arrows and pointing indexes, Bungee has a nice set of ornaments that you can use to assemble additional chromatic layers.

 Some ornaments are designed to connect seamlessly to other ornaments, which you can use to create continuous banners.
 If you center-align the entire text block, you will not have to worry as much about making the layers line up.

+For example, you can compose a directional sign out of a half circle, two square blocks, and an arrowhead.

 <img src="images/design-ornaments-layer.png" style="height: 3em" alt="Ornaments as layers." width="600" />